Pavan-kalyan-work/elastic-detection-engineering-lab/documentation/06-alert-validation-and-debugging.md

 Events were present in Elasticsearch but fell outside the configured rule lookback window.

-This resulted in a silent false-negative scenario.
+The detection rule execution interval did not align with the event generation time, resulting in a silent false-negative condition.

 ---